 The new Geological Walk at BGS Keyworth was officially opened on 17 May 2012 by Sir John Beddington, Government Chief Scientific Adviser.

-Visitors are welcome to pick up a guide leaflet from Reception and use our restaurant facilities for a drink or bite to eat.
+Visitors are welcome to pick up a guide leaflet from Reception.

 We offer a limited number of guided tours of the BGS facilities, including the Geological Walk, for groups of 10 or more visitors.
-For information on dates and availability, please contact David Bailey.
+For information on dates and availability, please contact Enquiries.